neoneye/newton-commander/source/docs/readme.txt

 But what if you have read-access and there is a directory that your user don't have access to browse.. can you then browse it?

-I probably should wait until the dust have settled.
-The sandboxing is not mature yet.
-The AEWP alternatives is not yet accepted in the Mac App Store.
-I guess it will cause way too many problems trying to put together a file manager under the current conditions.

 Why have I never tried out the SFAuthorizationView ? http://developer.apple.com/library/mac/#documentation/Security/Reference/SecurityInterfaceFramework/Classes/SFAuthorizationView_Class/Reference/Reference.html http://www.bdunagan.com/2009/12/13/system-preferences-pane-lock/

-Maybe it would be wise to wait until november when the Mac App Store will start requiring sandboxed apps.
-Then I can see how other file managers accomplishes it.
-However there are presently not any file manager out there that can run as a different user, so I am pretty much on my own.

-compile the Worker using Xcode4.
-Make it fully working.
-When Worker is ready, then NCWorker must be changed to Worker.

 PSMTabBarControl uses a non NSString instance that it passes around, instead